List of storms on the Great Lakes: Wreck of the Edmund Fitzgerald (1975)

 Surface map from November 10, 1975.

-Once again it was a November storm that took the lives of men and their ship.
 It was November 9, 1975 that Edmund Fitzgerald was downbound to Detroit with a load of taconite.
 Arthur M. Anderson joined her on Lake Superior and was downbound for Gary, Indiana.
 As they were crossing Lake Superior the winter storm blew in.
 Winds were reported in excess of 50 kn with waves running up to 35 ft.
 The next day, Monday, November 10, eastern Lake Superior was still experiencing winds of 50 knots (57.5 mph).
 That afternoon Anderson reported being hit by a 75-knot gust (86.3 mph).
 By 3:30 pm the Fitzgerald reported a minor list and top-side damage, including the loss of radar.
 Fitzgerald was leading, but slowed to close the distance between ships so that it could be guided by Anderson, who still had radar.
 Just after seven that night, the last radio contact from the Fitzgerald said that they were still managing.
 By 7:20 p.m. there was no more contact and Anderson no longer saw Fitzgerald on radar.

 Fitzgerald sank in Canadian waters 530 ft deep, approximately 17 miles (15 nautical miles; 27 kilometers) from the entrance to Whitefish Bay near the twin cities of Sault Ste.
 Marie, Michigan, and Sault Ste.
 Marie, Ontario.
 Although Fitzgerald had reported being in difficulty earlier, no distress signals were sent before she sank.
 Her crew of 29 all perished, and no bodies were recovered.

 Many theories, books, studies and expeditions have examined the cause of the sinking.
 Fitzgerald may have fallen victim to a huge wave, suffered structural failure, been swamped with water entering through her cargo hatches or deck, experienced topside damage, or shoaled in a shallow part of Lake Superior.
 The sinking of Edmund Fitzgerald is one of the best-known disasters in the history of Great Lakes shipping.
 Gordon Lightfoot made it the subject of his 1976 hit song "The Wreck of the Edmund Fitzgerald".